harsh-seth/knowhere/_posts/notes/misc/2024-05-31-driving-in-mass.md

     - Electronic devices can be used in a handsfree mode while driving.
     - Motorists can listen to audio through one earplug connected to a cellphone
 - Motorists cannot send or receive messages while driving

+**Civil Violations**
+- Civil Motor Vehicle Infractions (CMVI) can cause you to lose driving privileges
+- 50% at fault cases can cause you to lose driving privileges
+    - Determined by your Insurance Company, if (i) You violate any one of the 19 Standards of Fault AND (ii) the company had to pay at least $1000 for damages
+- Recipients of a CMVI get 20 days to pay the fine or to dispute the charge
+    - Disputes cost $25
+    - Paying the fine also means accepting responsibility for the violation
+- Speeding is a Civil Violation
+    - Fine is $105 for the first 10 mph over limit, followed by $10 for every subsequent mph
+    - Fines are doubled in work zones

+**Criminal Violations**
+- Criminal Violations can cause you to lose driving privileges
+- Leaving the scene of a crime is a **major** criminal violation!
+- Operating under Influence (OUI) is a **major** criminal violation
+    - No open containers of alcoholic beverages are allowed in a vehicle while it is operating
+    - Even prescription medicines which may impair the senses are prohibited
+    - Drivers must consent to breathalyzer, blood tests or sobriety tests
+- Refusing to provide authorities your Name, Address, the Name and Address of the Owner of the vehicle, your License, the vehicle's Registration papers and your Signature is also a criminal violation

+**Out of State Violations**
+- Treated the same as MA violations, at the severity determined by MA traffic law
+- Penalties are also imposed by MA (on top of OOS penalties)

+**Repeat Offenses**
+- Accruing 3 speeding violations in 1 year will lead a suspension
+- Accruing 3 violations in 2 years will lead to a suspension
+- Accruing 7 violations in 3 years will lead to a suspension

 #### Misc
 **Glossary**